 - maintaining a public presence with tables at the Gabriola Farmers’ Market and other community events

 - organizing trail walks and other activities (e.g. the annual End to End walk)

 - distributing GaLTT’s printed trail map

-- coordinating with the elementary school on intergenerational land-based education initiatives
+- working with the elementary school on environmentally-themed projects

 - working with other Gabriola organizations in pursuit of common goals.

 - supporting GaLTT’s conservation mandate by providing educational workshops

 Community Engagement works closely with the Invasive Species, Conservation, and Communications committees.